 - 1. Participate in the school activities that are expected of a teacher.
 This includes being on site for at least the full teacher contract day (usually 30 minutes before and after school start/finish times), as well as attending staff meetings, committee meetings, and special school events. - 2.
-Notify the school, the cooperating teacher, and the college supervisor the night before an absence. - 3.
+Notify the school, the cooperating teacher, and the college supervisor the night before an absence.
+Provide lesson plans for the cooperating teacher if you are to be teaching. - 3.
 Become familiar with the school's program, resources, and materials including uses of technology (see "Orienting the Teacher Candidate to the Assigned School"). - 4.
 Assist the Cooperating Teacher-Mentor in fulfilling routine duties. - 5.
 Determine the family, community, linguistic, and cultural contexts of your students.
 Use the information to involve families and students in planning and implementing culturally and linguistically appropriate learning experiences. - 6.
 Plan, enact, and assess developmentally appropriate activities for children consistent with the course of study provided by the school district, EALRs, GLE's, and Performance Expectations. - 7.
 Meet with the Cooperating Teacher-Mentor to establish a plan for the gradual assumption of teaching responsibilities and for the return of classes to the teacher toward the close of the assigned placement (see "A Developmental Approach to Becoming a Teacher"). - 8.
 Collaborate and consult with the Cooperating Teacher-Mentor to obtain clearance for proposed lessons and activities. - 9.
 For any assigned teaching, provide the Cooperating Teacher-Mentor with lesson plans prior to teaching so that a substitute teacher or the Cooperating Teacher-Mentor could, if necessary, enact the lesson plans.
 Use the mentor's feedback to revise the plans before implementing. - 10.
 Invite the Cooperating Teacher-Mentor to observe specific lessons on a regular basis for critical evaluation and feedback. - 11.
 Invite the Principal to observe during the quarter. - 12.
 Critically evaluate classroom activities with the Cooperating Teacher-Mentor on a daily basis and with the College Faculty after his/her classroom observations. - 13.
 Hold in strict confidence information about children and youth and their families recorded in cumulative records or obtained from other sources. - 14.
 Use materials belonging to the school or the Cooperating Teacher-Mentor with care, making sure that all such materials are returned promptly. - 15.
 Maintain ethical and professional relationships with pupils, staff, and parents. - 16.
-Maintain appropriate standards of dress and grooming.
+Maintain appropriate standards of dress and grooming. - 17.
+Avoid using the phone, texting, or social media such as Facebook for personal reasons during the school day.